Programming for Strength and Size: The Ultimate Guide

 How often should one train for strength and size?

-For optimal results in strength and size gains, it is recommended to train each muscle group 2-3 times per week.
-This allows for sufficient stimulus for muscle growth while also providing adequate rest and recovery time.
+For optimal results in strength and size gains, training each muscle group 2-3 times per week is recommended.
+This frequency provides sufficient stimulus for muscle growth while allowing adequate rest and recovery time.

 What are some effective exercises for strength and size?